 Irish lichens

-Order: Peltigerales Family: Lobariaceae
+Sticta dufourii Order: Peltigerales Family: Lobariaceae

-Species: Sticta dufourii / S. canariensis dufourii.
+Species: Sticta dufourii / Sticta canariensis (dufourii)

 Growth type foliose.
 Identified by Andy Acton